-Determination of Application following Relevant Representations
+Determination of Application following Relevant Representations.

-DETERMINATION OF APPLICATION FOR A PREMISE LICENCE FOLLOWING RELEVANT REPRESENTATIONS
+DETERMINATION OF APPLICATION FOLLOWING RELEVANT REPRESENTATION

 DECISION OF LICENSING SUB-COMMITTEE

 The Legal Adviser was Luke Gorst, Solicitor.
-Also present was Daniel Spencer, Solicitor and Tom Mitchell, Solicitor.

-The Democratic Support Officer was Jane Glenton.
+The Democratic Support Officer was Sarah Moorghen.

 The hearing was held in light of relevant representations received from other persons as defined under the 2003 Act.

-All parties present introduced themselves.
+Parties present introduced themselves.

 The Sub-Committee then withdrew to make its decision, and sought advice from its legal adviser as to the appropriate phraseology of the decision.